Josiah Tattnall Sr.

-Josiah Tattnall (born 8 February 1740) was a British emigrant to colonial America who became notable for his acts in support of the Crown during his time in Savannah in the Province of Georgia.
+Josiah Tattnall (8 February 1740 – 1811) was a British emigrant to colonial America who became notable for his acts in support of the Crown during his time in Savannah, Province of Georgia.

 Early life

-Tattnall was born to Thomas and Elizabeth Tattnall (née Barnwell) in 1740.
+Tattnall was born in Cheshire, England, to Thomas and Elizabeth Tattnall (née Barnwell) in 1740.
 He left England for Charleston, South Carolina, in the mid-1700s.
 There, he married Mary Mullryne (19 October 1741 – 1781), the youngest daughter of Colonel John Mullryne and Claudia Cattell.
 He followed his father-in-law to Savannah, in the Province of Georgia, not long after Mullryne founded Bonaventure Plantation there in 1762.
 A son, John Mullryne Tattnall, was born in 1763.
 A second son, Josiah Jr., followed a year later at the plantation; he went on to become the 25th Governor of Georgia in 1801, two years before his death at the age of 38.

 Bonaventure Plantation

 The first house on the plantation, made of English brick, was destroyed by a fire on 7 January 1771.
 John Berendt wrote in his 1994 book Midnight in the Garden of Good and Evil that a formal dinner party, held by either Mullryne or Tattnall, was in progress when one of the servants informed the host that the roof was ablaze and that nothing could be done to stop it.
 The host "rose calmly, clinked his glass, and invited guests to pick up their dinner plates and follow him into the garden", where they ate the remainder of their meals in the glow of the flames.
 The house was replaced by a mansion, also made of brick.
 This also burned down, in 1804.